 One cool feature of this mount is that you can plug the power supply into the mount instead of the camera, which allows for easy mounting and dismounting of the camera without having to worry about plugging it in.

-Like the F360, it automatically turns on when you turn your car on, and automatically turns off (after a delay) when you turn the car off.
+Like the other dash cam, the F360, it automatically turns on when you turn your car on, and automatically turns off (after a delay) when you turn the car off.
 You can set that delay for up to five minutes.
 There is also an interesting motion activated parking function that automatically records if it detects motion in front of your car.
 For that to work, you have to connect it to a power source that is always on, which negates the previous feature of turning on the camera when you turn on the car.

 It supports loop recording (like the F360), so older footage is automatically erased to make room for newer footage.
 But here’s where we have what some would consider a problem.
 The higher resolution on both cameras comes at a cost: a 64GB card only holds about seven hours of footage.
 (A 128GB card is not officially supported, but does work.)
 If I was a day-only driver, this would be a deal-breaker for me.
 As a mostly-night driver, I find myself choosing between 16 hours of essentially audio-only footage and 7-hours of footage I can actually see.

 One of the best thing I really like about this dash cam is that it stores each video as a separate file, meaning the front camera records to one file and the rear camera records to another file.It makes the videos so much easier to use.

 In addition, it stores its videos in MP4 format, which has no problems playing on Mac or Windows.
 But since both use H.264 compression, I can’t figure out why one camera uses close to 3 times the space the other camera does.
 Going from 720P to 1080P should add about 30%-50% more, not 200% more.
 Now I’m curious about the 720P version; I wonder how big its files are, since it’s the same resolution as the F360.